 As a nickel plated string, they produce warm tones and are quite durable compared to pure nickel strings.
 The brighter tone of these strings allows the finger noises of the musician to shine through.
 So, it is ideal for musicians looking for such a response.

-Among one of the more recent manufacturers, founded in 1995, Elixir Strings are known for their innovative ideas.
+Among one of the more recent manufacturers, founded in 1995 – Elixir Strings are known for their innovative ideas.
 They are known for their usage of Polyweb and Nanoweb coatings and are among the leading producers of acoustic strings.
 They are quickly becoming well reputed in the market.

 As a brand, they have always been at the forefront of innovations.
-This patented coating has made them stand out from among the rest.
+This patent coating has made them stand out from the rest.
 Despite being a round-wound string, with the nanoweb coating, they manage to extend the durability significantly.
 With an increased lifespan, it is not needed to constantly change the strings.

 At the same time, however, often, musicians complain of coated strings not producing the same tone.
-So, they are not ideal for beginners but rather for experts who are experimenting with different strings.
+So, they are not ideal for beginners but for experts who are experimenting with different strings.
 It is a viable option due to its durability and warm tones.